-Prepared and maintained in accordance with section 20 of the Emergency Management Act 1986

-Not prepared and maintained in accordance with section 20 of the Emergency Management Act 1986
+- Prepared and maintained in accordance with section 20 of the Emergency Management Act 1986 - Not prepared and maintained in accordance with section 20 of the Emergency Management Act 1986

+This would include any similar provisions under the Emergency Management Act 2013.
 Where Council has prepared and maintained a Municipal Emergency Management Plan in accordance with section 20 of the Emergency Management Act 1986 it must also provide details of the date of preparation of the Plan.
 Where Council has not prepared and maintained a Municipal Emergency Management Plan in accordance with section 20 of the Emergency Management Act 1986 it must provide a reason.